canonical/certification-docs/Policy_Guide.rst

 RAID card (that controls onboard disks), the storage tests should be run against all three configurations.

-The Server Test Suite provides a ``storage-only`` testplan for this purpose.
+The Server Test Suite provides a ``storage-only`` test plan for this purpose.

 Storage Management Software
 '''''''''''''''''''''''''''